dgaydukov/cert-spring5/files/spring5.md

 For every controller you can inject current user like `@AuthenticationPrincipal UserEntity entity`

-For servlet we configure `HttpSecurity`, for reactive we configure `ServerHttpSecurity`.
+For servlet-based security we configure `HttpSecurity`, for reactive we configure `ServerHttpSecurity`.
 ```java
 package com.example.logic.ann.reactive;